vladionescu/keybase-gitea-bot/README.md

   ```
   keybase chat api -m '{"method": "clearcommands"}'
   ```
+- You can save your bot secret inside your bot account's private KBFS folder.
+To do this, create a `credentials.json` file in `/keybase/private/$BOT_USERNAME/` in the following format:
+    ```json
+    {
+      "webhook_secret": "your secret here"
+    }
+    ```
+    If you have KBFS running, you can now run the bot without providing `--secret` command line options.
 - To get the conversation ID (convid) so you can tell this bot where to publish announcements and errors to, look through the list of chats you are in:
   ```
   keybase chat api -p -m '{"method": "list"}' | less